 Knitting was introduced to the Andes by the Spanish in the 16th century.
 While innovations have prevailed over time, the use of colorful and intricate motifs continues.
 The men from the CTTC villages of Accha Alta, Chahuaytire, and Sallac knit traditional hats called chullos.
 They are responsible for making their own as well as their son’s and/or godson’s.
 Chullos are worn by men and boys, as well as babies, and frequently worn perched on top of the head versus pulled snugly around the ears.
 Ear flaps or woven bands with beads may be attached at both sides of the hat.
 The Accha Alta community is well known for the knitting hats decorated with textural popcorns (qurpu).

 In the 1980s, the men in Pitumarca resumed weaving an ancient tapestry, tapiz, technique practiced by many cultures in Peru dating back to pre-Incan times.
 This style of tapestry includes motifs of animals, birds, plants, and other symbols important to the narrative of the piece.
-We’re fortunate to have one in the store.
 This village also weaves discontinuous warp textiles.

 The Chahuaytire men are known for weaving colorful graphic patterns used in mantas, ponchos, and runners.
 It was potato harvesting time the last time we visited, and they were quite willing to stop their weaving and proudly show off the varieties of the Peruvian potatoes.

 Braiding and More

 At the Tinkuy weaving gathering last November, I watched expert Señor Caylloma making his special dance sling braids.
 His slings are still made from llama fiber, just as the ancient Andean ones were made during Incan times.
 Besides ceremonial or dance slings, these simple ones are used to control animals as well as to secure their bundles onto the backs of llamas.